-(a) A licensee must thoroughly wash his or her hands with soap and warm water or any equally effective cleansing agent immediately before providing services to each client, before checking a student's work on a client, or after smoking, eating or using the restroom.
+(k) A licensee must thoroughly wash his or her hands with soap and warm water or any equally effective cleansing agent immediately before providing services to each client, before checking a student's work on a client, or after smoking, eating, or using the restroom.

-(b) A client's skin upon which services will be performed must be washed with soap and warm water or wiped with disinfectant or waterless hand cleanser approved for use on skin before a service on the hands and feet.
+(l) A client's skin upon which services will be performed must be washed with soap and warm water or wiped with antiseptic or waterless hand cleanser approved for use on skin before a service on the hands and feet.

 (a) A neck strip or towel must be placed around the client's neck to prevent direct contact between a multiple use haircloth or cape and the client's skin, and must be in place during entire service.

 (b) All items, which come in direct contact with the client's skin that do not require disinfecting, must be sanitized; including reusable gloves.